Brent-Tunnicliff/lib-logging-apple/README.md

 Project contains the package and a nested demo app `Demo/`.

-Open `Package.xcworkspace` in Xcode to edit and run both the package and the demo app.
+If you want to run the Demo app, open its project file `Demo/Demo.xcodeproj`.

 Import via SPM.